ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-03-09-learning-to-appreciate-la-gomera.md

 ![View from a little clearing on Routa 18](/assets/images/IMG_7476.jpg)

-While I ascending toward the highest point of the island, the greenery started changing.
+While ascending toward the highest point of the island, the greenery started changing.
 Instead of trees, flowers were growing next to the trail.

 ![Flowers on Routa 18](/assets/images/IMG_7483.jpg)

-Bees were busily flying from one flower to other. :honeybee:
+Bees were busily flying from one flower to the other. :honeybee:

 ![Bee on Routa 18](/assets/images/IMG_7488.jpg)